rjkviegas/course/apprenticeship_module_outlines.md

 By the end of the module all developers can:

+1. Mention efficiency as one axis to talk about algorithms
+2. Have conversations about algorithmic complexity
-* Characterise the complexity of common algorithms
+3. Characterise the complexity of classic algorithms

 ### Resources